Neptune Blog

 MLOps 101

 In general, for someone with programming experience, the easiest way to understand MLOps is to compare it with DevOps.
-But they are not completely the same in terms of tools and processes.
+However, they are not the same in terms of tools and processes.
 Both DevOps and MLOps attempt to integrate development, testing, and operational principles; however, DevOps focuses on conventional software development while MLOps only focuses on ML projects.

 Because of that, besides CI/CD, MLOps also includes: